Indo-Iranians: Indian subcontinent – Vedic culture

 The standard model for the entry of the Indo-European languages into the Indian subcontinent is that this first wave went over the Hindu Kush, either into the headwaters of the Indus and later the Ganges.
 The earliest stratum of Vedic Sanskrit, preserved only in the Rigveda, is assigned to roughly 1500 BC.
 From the Indus, the Indo-Aryan languages spread from c.
 1500 BC, over the northern and central parts of the subcontinent, sparing the extreme south.
 The Indo-Aryans in these areas established several powerful kingdoms and principalities in the region, from south eastern Afghanistan to the doorstep of Bengal.
 The most powerful of these kingdoms were the post-Rigvedic Kuru (in Kurukshetra and the Delhi area) and their allies the Pañcālas further east, as well as Gandhara and later on, about the time of the Buddha, the kingdom of Kosala and the quickly expanding realm of Magadha.
 The latter lasted until the 4th century BC, when it was conquered by Chandragupta Maurya and formed the center of the Maurya Empire.

 In eastern Afghanistan and some western regions of Pakistan, Indo-Aryan languages were eventually replaced by Eastern Iranian languages.
 Most Indo-Aryan languages, however, were and still are prominent in the rest of the Indian subcontinent.
 Today, Indo-Aryan languages are spoken in India, Pakistan, Bangladesh, Nepal, Sri Lanka, Fiji, Suriname and the Maldives.

-Second wave – Iranians
+Second wave – Iranians (Iranic peoples)

 The second wave is interpreted as the Iranian wave.